openvinotoolkit/openvino/docs/install_guides/troubleshooting-steps.md

 [Additional configurations](configurations-header.md) may be required in order to use OpenVINO with different hardware like Intel GPUs.

-To run inference on GPU, make sure that you have installed the correct GPU driver.
+To run inference on an Intel GPU, make sure that you have installed the correct GPU driver.
 To check that, see [additional configurations for GPU](configurations-for-intel-gpu.md).

 ## Check firewall/network settings